dogod621/E57Converter/README.md

 				-dst
 					output file, for this example is a not exist folder ( You must give a not exist folder for create PCL OutOfCoreOctree ).

-				-res 2:
+				-res:
-					means node dimension of the octree is 5 meters.
+					means node dimension of the octree, for this exammple is 5 meters.

-				-min "-20 -20 -20":
+				-min:
-					means AABB xyz of octree minimum is -100 meter.
+					means AABB xyz of octree minimum, for this exammple is -100 meter.

-				-max "20 20 20":
+				-max:
-					means AABB xyz of octree maximum is 100 meter.
+					means AABB xyz of octree maximum, for this exammple is 100 meter.

 				-samplePercent
 					sets the sampling percent for constructing LODs.